elim723/pricer/README.md

 > elims $python pricer_python_standalone.py --targetsize 200 --verbose 0 --maxrows -1 (--test if use test file)

-This is the most originated version that gives the correct logic (done by 09/04/2018).
-This script uses a python built-in `open ()` function instead of standard input (stdin) via bash.
-This version of `pricer.py` is the slowest (~ 7 min) to run the entire Pricer/pricer.in, whereas
+This is the most originated version that gives the correct logic (done by 09/03/2018).
+This script uses a python built-in `open ()` function instead of standard input (stdin) via bash and takes the .gz as the input file instead of .out.
+This version of `pricer.py` is the slowest
-Option 2 took about 3 min for the same input.
+(about 7 min) to run the entire Pricer/pricer.in, whereas Option 2 took about 3 min for the same input.